BlueBrain/MultiscaleRun/README.md

 git clone git@github.com:BlueBrain/neurodamus.git
 ```

-Our environemnt will be called `spackenv`.
+Our environment will be called `spackenv`.
 Let's create and activate it:

 ```
 spack env create -d spackenv